techdivision/import-docs/pages/02.getting-started/03.configuration/05.clean-up/docs.38.md

 visible: true
 ---

-M2IF provides a clean-up functionality that provides the possiblity to remove values for empty columns.
+M2IF provides a *clean-up* functionality that provides the possiblity to remove values for empty columns or relattions that are not any longer part of the CSV file.
 This is very helpful when using the `add-update` operation, because in general data will only be added or updated if already available.

-> As deleting data can reduce performance significantly, is should be used carefully!
+!!!
+As deleting data can reduce performance significantly, is should be used carefully!

 ### Product Import

-Clean-Up functionality for the product import is available for
+Clean-Up functionality for the product import is **activated** by default and available for

 * [Images](#images) (`clean-up-empty-image-columns`)
 * [Media Gallery](#media-gallery) (`clean-up-media-gallery`)